loft-demos/vcluster-platform-demo-app-template/vind-demo-cluster/README.md

 - default VM: `private-node-demo-worker-1`
 - override with `--private-node-vm-name`
+- the VM creation runs in the background so the bootstrap does not block on the initial OrbStack boot
 - final join still happens manually by copying the Private Nodes connect command from vCluster Platform and running it inside that VM